Maritime-Robotics-Student-Society/blog/_posts/articles/2018-03-18-I2C on the mast.md

 Table explaining all the electronics requirements

-Adding the WiFi dongle meant we needed a 5V line going up, but the IMU had an integrated voltage sted down circuit to 3.3V so we were able to easily power the GPS of that, but the I2C level incompatibility still remained, as we wanted to have the GPS on I2C as well, rather than serial to avoid adding another 2 cables.
+Adding the WiFi dongle meant we needed a 5V line going up on the mast, but the IMU had an integrated voltage sted down circuit to 3.3V so we were able to easily power the GPS of that, but the I2C level incompatibility still remained, as we wanted to have the GPS on I2C as well, rather than serial to avoid adding another 2 cables.
 Because we knew the IMU has a voltage step down